amirongit/notecode/algebra1FullCourse.md

 `a * m^0 = a`<br>
 `a + 0b = a`

-degree of term: sum of exponents of their variables.<br>
+degree of terms: sum of exponents of their variables.<br>
 degree of expressions (or polynomials): highest degree among their non-zero terms.<br>
 terms are ordered by their degrees in standard form of polynomials.<br>